 In normal operation the actual values (large numbers) and set values (small numbers) for voltage, current, power and resistance on the DC terminal are displayed.
 For the two operation modes, sink (displayed as EL) and source (displayed as PS), there are two separate set values each for current, power and resistance.
-The two resistance set values are only displayed while resistance mode is active.
+The two resistance set values are only displayed while resistance mode is active, while an actual resistance is only displayed during sink mode operation.